 You may ask, why has it taken so long getting to Michigan and North America?
 There are a bunch of reasons like fuel tax policies and such, but the biggest hurtle was that Michigan diesel fuel had a high sulfur content – too high for the latest generation of highly refined diesel engines.
 Recent government mandates to remove sulfur now opens up Michigan to the engines the rest of the world's been enjoying for a long time.

 Why are diesels so popular worldwide?
 Well, for starters, diesels get up to 30% better fuel economy than gas engines.
 And they last a lot longer.
 And modern diesel engines are refined, quiet and powerful – and there's none of that black smoke we used to see.

 Some people may think that diesels create more pollution.
 But, you need to rethink diesels.
 Environmental pollution standards for diesel cars and light trucks are scheduled to be as strict as they are for gasoline vehicles.
 A modern diesel engine is as clean as a gas engine.

-Repair costs are similar.
+Repair costs are similar to vehicles with gas engines.
 As with gasoline engines, proper maintenance is the key to long engine life and to avoiding repairs.
-So pretty much what we have come to expect with gas vehicles; coolant system service, transmission service, power brakes, power steering, differential, filters, fuel system, and so on.
-And the payoff for you, if you're the kind that likes to keep your vehicles for a long time, is that a properly maintained diesel engine can last for hundreds of thousands of miles.
+So pretty much what we have come to expect with gas vehicles; coolant system service, transmission service, power brakes, power steering, differential, filters, fuel system and so on.
+And the payoff for you, if you're the kind that likes to keep your vehicles for a long time, is that a properly maintained diesel engine can last for many, many years.